This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Natural Mental Health Treatment

 The psychiatric industry relies almost 100% on drugs for therapy.
-At the same time, medical consensus acknowledges drugs cannot heal — they only suppress symptoms.
-While Alternative to Meds Center acknowledges that drugs are certainly necessary in some cases, we also stress the proven efficacy of non-drug-based therapies to achieve bettered mental health.
+At the same time, medical consensus acknowledges drugs cannot heal — they only suppress symptoms.8 While Alternative to Meds Center acknowledges that drugs are certainly necessary in some cases, we also stress the proven efficacy of non-drug-based therapies to achieve bettered mental health.

-Intersecting Mental, Emotional and Physical Healing
+Integrated Mental, Emotional, and Physical Healing

 Mental health, emotional health, and physical health are three distinct subjects.
 Or are they?
 Does each of these subjects exist in a vacuum, or do they intersect?
-That is, if one area is subjected to certain influences, or impacts, might all 3 areas respond, to some degree, in tandem?
+That is if one area is subjected to certain influences, or impacts, might all 3 areas respond, to some degree, in tandem?
 2 For example, if we are physically sick, how energetic and happy will we likely be?
 Lack of food and sleep are physical, but how does that cause hallucinations?
 A headache feels like physical pain, but can it also inflict emotional anguish?

 In their 2010 Scientific Americanarticle, psychologists Ceddia and Coan asked “What Causes Chest Pain When Feelings are Hurt?”
 They observed an emotional impact, like an insult, can unleash a biological avalanche.
 Or, how a simple act of kindness, such as holding hands, can blunt the experience of physical pain.
 We are beautifully complex creatures, and with so many levels of healing that we still don’t fully understand, can we really expect true healing to come out of a pill bottle?

 The dampening effect of drugs such as Zyprexa can numb a person’s emotions.
 That’s like being trapped under a dark, heavy cloud all the time.
 Blunted emotions, sometimes called “deadness” feelings are possibly the leading reason for deciding on Zyprexa tapering.
-We believe that tapering off Zyprexa, done carefully and well, can provide a new path leading to significant improvements in mental health and joyful living.
+We believe that tapering off Zyprexa, done carefully and well, can provide a new path leading to significant improvements in mental health and the resurgence of joyful living.

 At Alternative to Meds Center, much work is done to discover root causes for a person’s original symptoms and instead of masking them, actually addressing and resolving them.
 This is the path to actual relief without drugs.
 We consider this approach conducive to natural mental health and is one of the fundamentals used in designing programs for our clients at the center.